 In April 2018, the Company's board of directors approved a share repurchase program which authorized the Company to purchase up to 1.0 million shares (as adjusted for the two-for-one split of A-Mark's common stock in the form of a stock dividend in fiscal 2022) of its common stock.
-The share repurchase program was initially announced on May 8, 2018.
 Prior to fiscal 2023, no shares were repurchased under our share repurchase program.
 In fiscal 2023, we repurchased a total of 335,735 shares under the program for \$9.8 million.
 In the fourth quarter of fiscal 2023, the board revised the repurchase program to authorize the purchase of up to 1.0 million shares of our common stock, in addition to the shares previously repurchased, and extended the expiration date from June 30, 2023 to June 30, 2028.
 In November 2023, the Company's board of directors further amended the share repurchase program to authorize an additional 1.2 million shares to be repurchased under the program, resulting in a total of 2.0 million shares authorized for repurchase, after taking into account the shares previously purchased at that date.
-As of December 31, 2023, 1,052,905 remain authorized for repurchase under the program.
+As of March 31, 2024, 848,509 shares remain authorized for repurchase under the program.